 Generally, this pathology does not have symptoms except in the case of pinguecula, the patient will have a white-yellow tissue or lump in the white part of the eye and, in the case of pterygium, the patient will have a white tissue invading the cornea.
 If the lump is very raised, it may cause discomfort whenever the patient blinks.
-When there is irritation, both a pinguecula and pyterygium become inflamed causing mild discomfort, the sensation of grit or a foreign body in the eye and redness in these areas.
+When there is irritation, both pingueculas and pyterygiums become inflamed causing mild discomfort, the sensation of grit or a foreign body in the eye and redness in these areas.

 The use of artificial tears helps to lubricate the eye surface and alleviate the annoying symptoms.
-If the pinguecula and pterygium become inflammed and red, the use of a topical corticoid monitored by an ophthalmologist is indicated.
+If the pinguecula and pterygium become inflamed and red, the use of a topical corticoid monitored by an ophthalmologist is indicated.

 Pinguecula does not require surgical treatment.
-That said, if is causing discomfort to the patient or becomes inflammed frequently despite preventive measures, surgical removal is indicated.
+That said, if it is causing discomfort to the patient or becomes inflammed frequently despite preventive measures, surgical removal is indicated.
 The patient's aesthetic appearance is also an indication for surgery.

 The pterygium is removed surgical whenever it invades the cornea more than 2 millimetres, a size that threatens to take up the central area of the cornea, invades the visual axis and may affect the vision.
-If it smaller, pterygium surgery is not required unless it causes discomfort, if it is often inflamed or for the patient's own aesthetic reasons.
+If it is smaller, pterygium surgery is not required unless it causes discomfort, if it is often inflamed or for the patient's own aesthetic reasons.

 There are various techniques for removing the pterygium.
 The most commonly used technique at present is pterygium removal with full cleaning of the tissue in the area, and the transplant of a healthy conjunctiva obtained from another area of the eye, usually the upper area.

-If the pterygium is recurrent and the conjunctiva has been used in previous operations and there is no healthy conjunctiva available to transplant, the amniotic membrane or buccal mucosa may be used to cover the area where the degenrative and scar tissue has been removed.
+If the pterygium is recurrent and the conjunctiva has been used in previous operations and there is no healthy conjunctiva available to transplant, the amniotic membrane or buccal mucosa may be used to cover the area where the degenerative and scar tissue has been removed.
 In cases with a greater risk of recurrence, drugs that inhibit scarring like Mitomycin C can be used in the procedure, although it may have undesirable side effects.

 Frequently asked questions